Knee arthroscopy is frequently recommended to investigate or repair defects in the knee joint. It isn’t usually considered an urgent procedure.

-Strengthening and aerobic exercises can help reduce pain and increase function.
+Strengthening exercises can be effective at reducing pain and increasing function.
 A graded exercise program under the guidance of a healthcare professional is recommended.
-Aquatic exercise, such as swimming, aqua aerobics or hydrotherapy, is particularly gentle on the joints.
+Aquatic exercise such as swimming, aqua aerobics or hydrotherapy, is particularly gentle on the joints.

 Weight loss (if you’re overweight)

-For each kilo of weight you lose, you reduce the load on your hip joint by 4 kilos.
+For each kilo of weight you lose, you reduce the load on your knee joint by four kilos.
 No wonder losing excess weight can improve things!
 Weight loss of 5% or more has been shown to dramatically reduce joint pain.
-It can also reduce inflammation in the body, which is now believed to be a risk factor for osteoarthritis.

-Have a look at our 18-week Healthy Weight for Life weight loss program, which is specially designed for people living with osteoarthritis.
+If your knee problem is due to osteoarthritis, you may benefit from our 18-week Healthy Weight for Life weight loss program for people living with the condition.
 It includes activity and portion-controlled eating plans, online tracking plus support via phone, SMS and email.
 The program is free to eligible HCF members with hospital cover.

-The Healthy Weight for Life program can also be used to improve your fitness before hip replacement surgery.
+The Healthy Weight for Life program can also be used to improve your fitness before knee arthroscopy.

 Walking with a stick

-Rubbing a pain-relieving gel into the area around your painful hip can relieve osteoarthritis pain and carries less risk of side effects compared to oral medications.
+Rubbing a pain-relieving gel into the area around your painful knee can relieve pain and carries less risk of side effects compared to oral medications.
 Commonly available analgesic gels contain ibuprofen, diclofenac or methyl salicylate.

-There are a number of oral medications that can help reduce pain and improve function in hip osteoarthritis.
+There are a number of oral medications that can help reduce knee pain and improve function.
 Chances are you’ve already tried paracetamol.

 Your doctor may also have recommended or prescribed a non-steroidal anti-inflammatory agent (NSAID).
 Common NSAIDs have the generic names aspirin, meloxicam, celecoxib, ibuprofen, mefenamic acid, diclofenac, naproxen, piroxicam and ketoprofen.
 They have a tendency to cause gastric side effects and you should consult your doctor before trying them if you have any other health conditions.